15,00 € – 24,95 €

 255 pages, 15,1 cm x 23 cm, softcover

 Language: German or English (Some authors wrote in English and some in German)

 Publisher: Beltz Juventa

-Note: Some books have the cellophane slightly detached in one corner.
+Note: Some of the books have slightly damages due to shipping.
 These books we offer cheaper as “slightly damaged”.